NotEski/NotEski/README.md

 ### Hi there 👋

-Hi there I'm Eski, NotEski or Declan (He/Him)
+Hi there I'm Eski or NotEski (He/Him)

 Currently Learning to be a Full Stack Engineer